 New Jersey and Independence

 When fighting broke out in April 1775, New Jersey was ready.
 Despite opposition, infantry was raised to support the fledgling army.
 During the winter, a voice for the American cause was heard in the “Plain Dealer” posted at Potter’s Tavern in Bridgeton.

 As in other American colonies, opinion was split over how to respond to the problems with Great Britain.
 Many believed good relations could be restored.
-Others felt that independence was the only solution.
+Others felt

 In July, 1776, New Jersey joined the other colonies with her vote for Independence.

 Location.
 39° 23.3′ N, 75° 20.3′ W. Marker is in Greenwich, New Jersey, in Cumberland County.
 Marker is at the intersection of Ye Greate Street and Market Street on Ye Greate Street.
 Touch for map.
 Marker is in this post office area: Greenwich NJ 08323, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Greenwich Tea Burning Monument (here, next to this marker); Welcome to Greenwich Township (about 600 feet away, measured in a direct line); Gibbon House (approx. 0.3 miles away); Old Stone Tavern (approx. 0.4 miles away); Wood House (approx. half a mile away); Little Stone School (approx. one mile away); Baptist Log Meeting House (approx. 4.1 miles away); Old Broad Street Presbyterain Church (approx. 5.7 miles away).
 Touch for a list and map of all markers in Greenwich.